-You need to get a shift in your coachee’s thinking and/or behaviour for coaching to have taken place in the session.
-It might only be a slight shift – even the slightest of shifts can bring about exponential results.
+You need to get a shift in your coachee’s thinking and/or behaviour for truly effective coaching to take place in the session.
+It might only be a slight shift, but even the slightest of shifts can bring about exponential results.

 T – Topic